Different People Make Life More Fun

-Different people break new ground, they wear the shades of a challenge, and they infuse life with that splash of joyous color that infects you with their way of being.
+Different people break new ground; they wear the shades of a challenge and infuse life with that splash of joyous color that infects every corner.

-As Coco Chanel once said, “In order to be irreplaceable, one must always be different,” and believe it or not, this is something that is hard to do.
+As Coco Chanel once said, “In order to be irreplaceable, one must always be different”.
+Beelieve it or not, this is something that is hard to do.
 Those who dare to have an unusual voice are almost always made fun of.

-But life is always more exciting if you dare to take the plunge and break that desire to be the same as everyone else: everyone with the same physical abilities, the same style, and the same thoughts.
+But life is always more exciting if you dare to take the plunge and break that desire to be the same as everyone else; everyone with the same physical abilities, style and thoughts.

 It’s not worth it—it’s unhealthy and it won’t make you happy.
 Being unique is a virtue that everyone should strive to achieve.